novseje/react-native-navigine/README.md

 React Native module for Navigine indoor positioning system

-#This module continues to evolve as a paid product.
+# This module continues to evolve as a paid product

-You can write to me for more detailed information.
+You can contact me for more detailed information.

 ## Installation